-We utilize interest rate swaps to manage our interest expense exposure by fixing our interest rate on portions of our floating rate term loan.
+We may utilize interest rate swaps to manage our interest expense exposure by fixing our interest rate on portions of our floating rate term loan.
 We have entered into a \$75 million notional value interest rate swap expiring in March 2016 which provides for a fixed LIBOR interest rate of 1.08%.
 We did not provide or receive any collateral for this contract.
-The fair value of this financial derivative, which is designated as and qualifies as a cash flow hedge, is based on quoted market prices which reflect the present values of the difference between estimated future variable-rate receipts and future fixed-rate payments.
+The fair value of this financial derivative is based on quoted market prices which reflect the present values of the difference between estimated future variable-rate receipts and future fixed-rate payments.
+Through November 2013, this hedge qualified as and was designated as a cash flow hedge.
+Upon refinancing our term loan B in November 2013, this hedge no longer qualifies as a cash flow hedge.

-As of December 31, 2012 and 2011, we had outstanding letters of credit totaling \$1.1 million.
+As of December 31, 2013 and 2012, we had outstanding letters of credit totaling \$0.2 million and \$1.1 million, respectively.